The best way to find a cheap bus ticket from Turin to Rome is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 One of the great things about traveling on MarinoBus is the high-quality bus you'll be traveling upon.
 MarinoBus offers a large fleet of newly built buses that they continuously service to make sure they are offering you the maximum amount of both efficiency and reliability.
 One of the hallmarks of their fleet is that they have made the selection for buses that put the comfort of passengers first.
 What this means for you are things like reclining seats that are much more spacious than those that you would find on a standard bus.
 They cover the seats with hypoallergenic materials to make sure all passengers ride in a comfortable and soothing environment.
 Every one of their buses comes equipped with air conditioning, color televisions, high fidelity stereo systems, toilet facilities, a digital trip display system, a minibar, as well as complimentary Wi-Fi on board the bus.
 MarinoBus offers a very generous luggage allowance.
 Travelers can bring one carry-on bag on board the bus which they can store in the overhead compartment.
 Beyond that, you can also bring two additional pieces of luggage that the driver will place below the bus.
 You may bring a collapsable bicycle in place of one of your pieces of luggage for an additional fee.
 Travelers can bring small pets onboard the bus for an added fee so long as they travel in an approved pet carrier and the pet carrier must sit on the floor next to the passenger.
 MarinoBus buses are wheelchair accessible meaning that those with disabilities can ride in style just like all other passengers.

-Passengers board the bus most frequently from Torino Porta Nuova, which is located around 1 mile (s) / 1 km away from the city center, and they get off the bus at Rome, Tiburtina Station, located 2 mile (s) / 4 km away from the city center.
+Passengers board the bus most frequently from Turin, Porta Nuova, which is located around 1.3 miles (2.1 km) away from the city centre, and they get off the bus at Rome, Termini (G), located 1.5 miles (2.4 km) away from the city centre.

 Here are some other resources that might have the information you need